When it comes to choosing the best trolling motor battery there are three basic types:

 AGM Trolling Motor Batteries Reviewed:

-Well priced, durable and reliable, Universal Power Group AGM batteries are a great choice for powering a trolling motor and fit in the Group 27 battery space (see here for a breakdown of dimensions for Group 27 batteries and all other types)
+Well-priced, durable, and reliable, Universal Power Group AGM batteries are a great choice for powering a trolling motor and fit in the Group 27 battery space (see here for a breakdown of dimensions for Group 27 batteries and all other types).
+A deserved top pick in this class.

 Key features: